Elevator Pitch Assignment Description

 Choose one of the questions listed in Canvas, and write an Elevator Pitch response to that question.

-This exercise is all about one focused topic: Your Opinion, Reasons why you have that opinion, supporting Examples from valued sources.
-Use the OREO formula.
-Your elevator pitch is a quick way to share your opinion, examples and credentials backing your opinion quickly and effectively.
+This exercise is all about one focused topic: Use the OREO formula.
+Opinion - your opinion on the question, Reason & Facts to back up your opinion, Explanation of how the facts correspond to your opinion, Opinion - short concise re-statement.
+Your elevator pitch is a quick way to share your opinion, examples, and credentials backing your opinion quickly and effectively.

 What to include in the Participation Assignment